OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 $OFS_ROOTDIR/<work_dir>/syn/syn_top/output_files == Directory with build reports and FPGA programming files.

 The programming files consist of the Quartus generated d5005.sof and d5005.pof.
-The D5005 board hardware provides a 2 Gb flash device to store the FPGA programming files and a MAX10 <span title='Board Management Controller, Acts as the Root of Trust (RoT) on the Intel FPGA PAC platform.
-Supports features such as power sequence management and board monitoring through on-board sensors.'>**BMC** </span> that reads this flash and programs the Intel FPGA PAC D5005 Stratix 10® FPGA.
+The Intel® FPGA PAC D5005 board hardware provides a 2 Gb flash device to store the FPGA programming files and a BMC CARD that reads this flash and programs the Intel® FPGA PAC D5005 Intel® Stratix 10® FPGA.
 The ./ofs-common/scripts/common/syn/build_top.sh script runs script file ./ofs-common/scripts/common/syn/build_top.sh which takes the Quartus generated d5005.sof and creates binary files in the proper format to be loaded into the 2 Gb flash device.
 You can also run build_flash.sh by itself if needed.

-The build script will run PACSign and create an unsigned FPGA programming files for both user1 and user2 locations of the D5005 FPGA flash.
-Please note, if the d5005 has the root entry hash key loaded, then PACsign must be run to add the proper key to the FPGA binary file.
-Please see [Security User Guide: Intel® Open FPGA Stack for Intel® Stratix 10® FPGA](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/%20ug_security_ofs_d5005/ug-pac-security-d5005.md) for details on the security aspects of Intel® Open FPGA Stack and refer to [BMC User Guide](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/%20ug_security_ofs_d5005/ug-pac-security-d5005.md) for Flash partition..
+The build script will run PACSign and create an unsigned FPGA programming file for both user1 and user2 locations of the Intel® FPGA PAC D5005 flash.
+Please note, if the Intel® FPGA PAC D5005 has the root entry hash key loaded, then PACsign must be run to add the proper key to the FPGA binary file.
+Please see [Security User Guide: Intel® Open FPGA Stack for Intel® Stratix 10® FPGA] for details on the security aspects of Intel® Open FPGA Stack and refer to [BMC User Guide] for Flash partition.

 The following table provides further detail on the generated bin files.